typst/packages/packages/preview/pintorita/0.1.2/README.md

 * 0.1.0 - Inital Release
 * 0.1.1 - Updated to Jogs 0.2.3 and pintora 0.7.3
-* 0.1.2 - Fixed strange offset of text rows in class diagram, added `render_svg` function and more customization options
+* 0.1.2 - Fixed strange offset of text rows in class diagram, added `render-svg` function and more customization options